Campaign

 • Order of the Llama

 The Order of the Llama came out of a more charitable background than the Ravens, Wolves and Bats.
-They are a newer order (only a two hundred and fifty years old, the founding members came from the Bulls, Bears, Wolves and one Raven outcast).
-They pride themselves on protecting the poor and downtrodden, being slow to anger, but perservering in attaining justice once roused.
+They are a newer order (only a three hundred and fifty years old, the founding members came from the Boars, Bears, Wolves and one Raven outcast).
+They pride themselves on protecting the poor and downtrodden, being slow to anger, but persevering in attaining justice once roused.
+Even though they mostly travel singly or in pairs (except in the most dangerous of areas or for special occasions), they are rarely attacked on the road as the Llammas will never rest in hunting down and bringing to Justice any brigands that attack them on the road.
 The llama is a peaceful animal that is not a carnivor, but is fierce in protecting sheep from wolves, often scattering wolf packs while herding the sheep to higher ground.
 They take this as the proper way violence should be used.
-They often travel trade routes to protect merchants and pilgrims.
+They often travel trade routes to protect merchants and pilgrims and settle smaller disputes.
 They will often be the first to respond to brigand activity and will respond with quick justice.
-They ride warhorses and Battle Llamas.
-They carry the Thurian Horseman's Pick, and wield spears and pike axes (lucern hammers) when charging.
-They are vetrinarians, warriors, physikers, trackers (got to find those hiding brigands!) and judges of last resort as their reputation of honesty and simple justice will make due where a trained lawyer is not available in the backwaters of Thur and IS in general.
+They ride warhorses and Battle Llamas (which they bred specifically for their own use to make sure they can travel the mountainous western areas, and areas where roads are scare, the llama's foot can handle grades and slippery trails better than a warhorse).
+They carry the classic Thurian Horseman's Pick, and wield spears and pike axes (lucerne hammers) when charging.
+They are veterinarians, warriors, physikers, trackers (got to find those hiding brigands!) and judges of last resort as their reputation of honesty and simple justice will make due where a trained Judge is not available in the backwaters of Thur and IS in general.
 They are often the only law in the far west and southwest of the IS.
+Their leaders are called the Justiciers and wear the ceremonial white Cloak with the gilt Hammer of Justice embroidered on the front and back.

 • Order of the Raven

 The Order of the Raven is ancient knightly order in Thur.
 The Raven was the Omen of Death, and the Order of the Raven used to play high class assassins and special operations on the battlefield (flanking maneuvers, spearheading a charge to break through an enemy line, attacking the supply line or command post of the opposing army, etc).
-As high-class assassins, they would cal those disfavored by the King or the Marshal of the Order out for duels.
-They have evolved into a harsh, but more honorable knightly order.
+As high-class assassins, they would call those disfavored by the King, or the Marshal of the Order, out for duels.
+They have evolved into a still harsh, but more open, knightly order as Thur prospered and grew (and other emerging orders took parts of their specialization away as their society and military campaigns became more sophisticated).
 They are awarded a combination iron crown/mask of hideous visage on their Knighthood (called the Burning Ceremony) and it is tossed into a fire to give it an even more grotesque, charred appearance.
-The squire has to pull it out with his bare hands (which rarel results in major injury.
+The squire has to pull it out with his bare hands (which rarely results in major injury).
 The mask is also a throwback to the days when they were glorified assassins, hiding their identity to thwart blood feuds.
 The Ravens often will soot and char their armor, barding, shields and weapons to remind themselves of their Burning and create the requisite fear in their opponents as their reputation precedes them (thanks to Runequest Slayer's Obsidian Templari WarClan for the sooting of armour idea).
 Their Order's traditional power is Induce Fear (the fear of death).
-They use the war hammer, the spear and lucern hammer when charging.
-Their symbols revolve around their horses, their beloved horseman's hammer, their burning, their masks and the various symbols of death (raven, skull, crossbones, etc) which are embroidered on their tunics and surcoats.
+They use the war hammer (which they call the Raven's Beak and claim they introduced it to Thur, which is unlikely), the Bastard Sword, and spear or lucern hammer (or Great Raven's Beak) when charging.
+Their symbols revolve around their horses, their beloved horseman's hammer or bastard sword, their burning, their masks (See the Raven's Mask) and the various symbols of death (raven, skull, crossbones, etc) which are embroidered on their tunics and surcoats.
 Their shields do not carry any symbols and are always charred and blackened before each battle.
 Their horses are a special breed that they maintain in a large stable at the order's Keep.
-They are either jet black or a bone/gray, and are fierce and tempermental creatures who are fast, but not as strong as some warhorses of the Bears and Bulls (and not as fast as the Hawk's stallions).
-It is claimed that they come from a breed of horses that were tamed by the minions of death herself to chase down those who would run away from death, and have special powers and senses.
+They are either jet black or a bone/gray, and are fierce and temperamental creatures who are fast, but not as strong as some warhorses of the Bears and Boars (and not as fast as the Hawk's stallions but somewhere in between).
+It is claimed that they come from a breed of horses that were tamed by the minions of death herself to chase down those who would run away from her, and have special powers and senses.
 The Order revels in causing chaos and destruction for the enemy and are used to having great effect on the poor souls who guard the horses and supply chain or lost units wandering around after a battle.

-They are nearly ascetic.
-They are allowed a wife and children, though few have them and their family must live away from the Order with limited visitation.
-They do not drink except one drink at funerals and have a strict diet and routine (martial practices , horse care, etc).
+They are partially ascetic.
+They are allowed a wife and children, though only a minority have them, and their family must live away from the Order with limited visitation.
+They do not drink except one drink at funerals for Ravens that have fallen in battle and have a strict diet and routine (martial practices , horse care, etc).
 They start their training at a young age (9-11).
-The squire must renounce family (though this is not as absolute as the words sound, they must put the Order above family, which is not that uncommon) and swear to protect the Order.
+The squire must renounce family (though this is not as absolute as the words sound, they must put the Order above family, which is often easy enough) and swear to protect the Order.
 They specialize in difficult missions involving speed and lethal effect (i.e. they are horsemen and warriors, not spies or thieves).
 They raid opposing camps to destroy food, horses or cut supply chains deep in enemy territory.
 They are talented in war, horsemanship, living off the land and strategy.
-They rarely fight with the vanguard as they are already in enemy territory preparing the way for the main army.
+They rarely fight with the vanguard as they are already in enemy territory preparing the way for the main army (think Grierson's Raid in the US Civil War for a model of how they work).
+Though if Thur itself is pressed, they will line up with the Wolves to defend the homeland.

-They are a smaller order, not many wanting the life of the Ravens.
-Their numbers fluctuate depending on the temper of the times (more major campaigns and they are in demand and will up their membership to make up for those lost in battle, long periods of peace will see their numbers diminish).
-But they are wealthy having one of the oldest keeps in Thur and large tracts of land and hereditary families of serfs.
+They are a smaller order (smaller than the Boars, Bears, and Wolves, maybe a bit bigger than the Llamas), not many wanting the life of the Ravens.
+Their numbers fluctuate depending on the temper of the times (longer, major campaigns and the ascetic martial attitude gains cache and they are in demand and will up their membership to make up for those lost in battle, long periods of peace will see their numbers diminish).
+But the Order is fairly wealthy having one of the oldest keeps in Thur and large tracts of land and hereditary families of serfs.

-They are friendly enough with the Bulls, Bears and Hawks, suspicious of the Llamas and have a on-going rivalry with the Wolves.
+They are friendly enough with the Boars, Bears and Hawks, suspicious of the Llamas and have a on-going rivalry with the Wolves who took their place in the point of the charge of the vanguard.
 They dislike the Bats as they appear to be a splinter group when the Ravens stopped any form of covert assassinations.
 Interpretations of the split vary depending if you talk to a Raven or a Bat.
 They think the Foxes are a bit effeminate, but don't actively disklike them for all of that.
 They get along very well with the Hawks as they rely on each other for intelligence.

 • Order of the Wolf

-They specialize in spear (for the charge), thurian horsemans hammer/pick, bec-de-corbin, horsemanship, strategy/tactics, warrior/veteran, etc.
+They specialize in lance (for the charge), thurian horsemans hammer/pick, spear, horsemanship, strategy/tactics, warrior/veteran, etc. They will occasionally have a few women in the Order, but rarely in leadership positions.

-They have several ceremonial wolfskin garments (some of a bright silver) that are used in Knighting ceremonies.
+They have several ceremonial wolfskin garments (some of a bright silver, see the Silver Wolf's Cloak) that are used in Knighting ceremonies.
+Which involve solo outings into the woods (Thurlid's Bane amongst others), horsemanship and martial tests facing multiple opponents who attempt to inflict some injury to see how the squire handles mult-attacker pressure under pain.
 They have a large wood lodge to the south of the city of Thur that is protected by a large stone wall.
-The lodge is ancient (though rebuilt/remodeled significantly) and looks a bit odd inside more modern fortifiations, but it is their ancestral hall and they will defend it to the death (think Beowulf).
+The lodge is ancient (though remodeled/reroofed/repaired/extended significantly during the centuries) and looks a bit odd inside more modern fortifiations, but it is their ancestral hall and they will defend it to the death (think Beowulf).
+They know how to celebrate after battle, but are not drunkards as they train very hard outside of combat.

 • Order of the Chameleon

 The Order of the Cameleon is a recent and secret society made of members of many Orders who are unhappy with their subordinate position in the IS and work to subvert that arrangement.
 They do not have a single meeting place, but are clandistine and move their meetings around.
-Most Orders are represented, but the Foxes and Bats have more of a leadership position.
+Most Orders are represented (except the Llamas), but the Foxes and Bats have more of a leadership position.
 They all carry the traditional Thurian War Hammer as a symbol of the traditional might of Thur.
 Their power is Invisibility to avoid detection by the ever watchful IS.
 They wear dark armour with full helms to cover their faces and a plain dark green surcoat.
-All carry potions and hidden dagger to commit suicide if they are ever caught.
+All carry potions and hidden daggers to commit suicide if they are ever caught.
 They are a small and secretive, but growing influence at the Thurian Court.
 The IS consider them rebels and revolutionaries and will deal harshly with them, as soon as they can catch one.
+They are trying to convince the Duke of Bronar to plan a grand scheme where Bronar increasingly challenges the IS on border issues to provoke a fight, and when the armies are in the field, the Thurian units will suddenly turn on the command structure and the center of the IS line to disrupt them and allow Bronar drive in and scatter them.
+The Duke is justly skeptical that the Chameleons have enough influence to guarantee the Thurians turn against the IS at the crucial moment, and this isn't some clever scheme by the IS to get Bronar into the field, but is keeping discrete channels open that don't directly involve him to allow for plausible deniability.